Anonymous-paper-github/TemporalHyperboloid/README.md

 tensorflow   1.14.0
 pandas       0.25.1

-All the preprocessed dataset used in the paper "Hyperbolic Node Embedding for Temporal Networks" are in the directory "datasets" (arxiv,collegemsg,dblp,email,ppi)
+All the preprocessed dataset used in the paper "Hyperbolic Node Embedding for Temporal Networks" are in the directory "datasets" (arxiv,collegemsg,dblp,email,ppi) They are publicly available data from:

-How to run the code:
-./pipeline_lp.sh

-The default task is set to the temporal link prediction task on collegemsg dataset with dimension=20 and decay=0.3

-Data set link:

 arXiv hep-ph       http://konect.uni-koblenz.de/networks/ca-cit-HepPh